 Appendix 6.2.2-A of the City's LDRs is amended as follows (text that is underlined is to be added and text that is shown as strikethrough is to be removed).
 Except as amended herein, the remainder of Appendix 6.2.2-A remains in full force and effect:

 App.
-6.2.2-A. - Plant list List of recommended trees/plants and nuisance trees.
+6.2.2-A. - List of nuisance trees.